FrontEndHighRoller/trip-namibia-photos/README.md

 ![Project Preview](snap-1.png) ![Project Preview](snap-2.png)

+## 📷 About the Content
+All photographs featured in this project were captured by me during my travels across Namibia.
+The project combines development skills with authentic travel storytelling.

 **Responsive travel photography website** showcasing original photos and stories from my journey through **Namibia**.

 Built to demonstrate clean front-end structure, interactive UI behaviour, and real-world content presentation.